LuiseQuoss/ebvcube/README.md

 ## 3. Working with the package - a quick intro

+The example data set used in this README is a spatial subset (African continent) of the [Local bird diversity (cSAR/BES-SIM)](https://portal.geobon.org/ebv-detail?id=1) data set by Ines Martins.

 ### 3.1 Take a very first look at the file

 With the following two functions you get the metadata of a specific EBV